MidnightXPh4nt0m/profile-card-creator/README.md

 Component, which allows author to see a live preview to the card.

-## Start while the project is not build yet
+## Start while the project has not build yet

 Because this project is not build yet so you have to do some activties for run it.